ia-toki/tcframe/README.md

 - ICPC-style problems and IOI-style problems with subtasks and points.
 - Multiple test cases per file.
 - Local grading against the generated test cases, with time and memory limits.
-- Basic random number generation helper.
+- Simple random number generation helper.

 ## Requirements

 **tcframe** requires:

-- Linux/OS X. Windows is currently not supported yet
+- Linux/macOS.
+Windows is not supported.
-- GCC ≥ 4.8. **tcframe** relies heavily on C++11 features
+- GCC ≥ 4.8. **tcframe** relies heavily on C++11 features.

 ## Motivations

-**Why do we even need to write a generator for test cases, in the first place?**
+**Why do we need test case generators?**

-- That's primarily because writing test cases manually is error-prone and time-consuming.
+- Writing test cases manually is error-prone and time-consuming.
 - To enable distributing the test cases as a single, small generator file.
-No need to send 20 MB testcases.zip over email anymore.
+No need to send 20 MB of `testcases.zip` over email anymore.
 - During problem development, constraints often change.
-Using a generator, we can easily fix the constraint and just run the generator again.
+Using a generator, we can easily amend the constraints and rerun the generator when needed.

-**OK.
-But why do we need a framework for that?**
+**Why do we need a framework for that?**

-- The main problem is that not all people know how to write a good test cases generator.
+- Not everyone knows how to write a good test cases generator.
 - To avoid writing repetitive and boring tasks.
-For example: creating test case files with correct suffixes (`foo_1.in`, `foo_1.out`), running official solution against the test case input files, etc.
+For example: creating test case files with correct suffixes (`foo_1.in`, `foo_1.out`), running the official solution against the test case input files, etc.
-- To make all problems in a contest have test cases generator with consistent format.
+- To have a consistent format for generators, so that problem writers in a contest can better collaborate in writing test case generators.

 ## Credits